EduardoRodriguesF/quartz/doc/quartz.1.md

 The options are as follows:

 **\-s**, **\-\-show** *FIELDS*
-: Which fields to show, separated by comma (,).
+: Which fields to show after the request is complete, separated by comma (,).
 Valid fields are:

     ```
     url